karatelabs/karate/README.md

 * assert greeter('Bob') == 'hello Bob'
 ```

 > When JavaScript executes in Karate, the built-in [`karate` object](#the-karate-object) provides some commonly used utility functions.
+And with [Karate expressions](#karate-expressions), you can "dive into" JavaScript without needing to define a function - and [conditional logic](#conditional-logic) is a good example.

 ### Java Interop
 For more complex functions you are better off using the [multi-line](#multi-line-expressions) 'doc-string' approach.
 This example actually calls into existing Java code, and being able to do this opens up a whole lot of possibilities.
 The JavaScript interpreter will try to convert types across Java and JavaScript as smartly as possible.
 For e.g. JSON objects become Java `Map`-s, JSON arrays become Java `List`-s, and Java Bean properties are accessible (and update-able) using 'dot notation' e.g. '`object.name`'